|2021 REGISTRATION COMING SOON|

 Golf is a game for all.
 The PGA of America and PGA Professionals are committed to providing an inclusive environment for all individuals who are interested in playing the game of golf.
 Players of all abilities are welcome, especially beginners, as well as youth with disabilities.

 Each weekend, beginning in June, the Finkbine Team will practice at Finkbine Golf Course or compete against other local teams in a scheduled competition.
 Season will go through August 2020.

-The cost per golfer for the 2020 Finkbine Team registration is $275.
-Included with the registration fee is:
+The registration fee per golfer in 2020 for Finkbine Golf Course was $275.
+Included with the registration fee was:

 - Two (2) team jerseys (one orange & one blue - for home & away matches)